jschristie/docs/sp2.md

 # SP2 fixes

-1. the fix for clusters from Yura
+1. The fix for clusters from Yura
-2. the fix for MT related that shekhar worked on related to PPID
+2. The fix for MT related that shekhar worked on related to PPID
-3. the id_token fix from javier (with the extra token)
+3. The id_token fix from javier (with the extra token)
   - Changes are:
   - https://github.com/GluuFederation/oxAuth/commit/eaaeb1faa1e764ac0b5b3659456dfbff01c5734c
   - https://github.com/GluuFederation/community-edition-setup/commit/a2164204dc617f629d6a9551420b62e7bc1eaf37